Asheville Dog Bite Lawyers

 Causation — the fact that the dog bite is what caused your injury — might seem obvious.
 Causation will likely be straightforward, but other cases can be more complicated.

-Let’s say you're bitten and lost a substantial amount of blood, which in turn led to other medical problems, but you also suffer from hemophilia.
-The owner of the dog can make the case that your pre-existing condition was the primary cause for the blood loss.
+Let’s say you're bitten and lost a substantial amount of blood, which in turn leads to other medical problems, but you also suffer from hemophilia.
+The owner of the dog can make the case that your pre-existing condition was the primary cause of the blood loss.

 If a direct connection between the dog bite and your injury is established, you must then show the extent of your damages.
 Visits to an ER and follow-ups with your doctor certainly qualify as damages, and you can recoup those costs.
 If the injury caused you to miss work, that lost time can be documented and become eligible for damages.

-Hensley Cloninger & Greer has over 30 years of experience with dog bite cases.
+Hensley Cloninger & Greer, P.C has over 30 years of experience with dog bite cases.
 We understand how to demonstrate causation and damages, and we fight hard for our clients.
 Let us help you.

 Contact Us For a Free Consultation